VIOSO 6

 Vertex is the next-generation mediaserver from IOVERSAL, which comes in a special edition “VERTEX VIOSO” as well.
 It comes with a fully integrated auto-alignment and auto-blend solution, that is based on VIOSO’s technology.

-Alternatively, VIOSO 6.1 as well as projectiontools can be used to export warping&blending to Vertex, enabling all kinds of complex projection scenarios.
+In addition, current versions of VIOSO 6 as well as projectiontools can be used to export warping&blending to Vertex, enabling all kinds of complex projection scenarios.

 VIOSO modules in comparison: